 This program, made exclusively for you, is a way to connect with Chapman early on and take others with you on your journey to college.
 Interested students will document this exciting transition through pictures.
 We look forward to seeing your journey through a different lens.

-Do you enjoy hiking, kayaking, or just exploring the great outdoors?
-Join other incoming students for this new 2-3 day Southern California excursion coming this summer, 2013.
+Do you enjoy hiking, kayaking or just exploring the great outdoors?
+Join other incoming students for this new 2--3 day Southern California excursion coming this summer 2014.

 Emerging Leaders Retreat

-The Emerging Leaders Summer retreat is a three day program taking place Sunday, August 18th through Tuesday, August 20th, 2013.
+The Emerging Leaders Retreat is a three day summer program taking place Sunday, August 24 through Tuesday, August 26, 2014.
 Students will have opportunities to meet peers and learn more about leadership in a fun and interactive setting.
-In addition to hands-on activities and discussions, students will participate in an outdoor ropes course and service project.
+In addition to hands--on activities and discussions, students will participate in an outdoor ropes course and service project.
 This will be a perfect opportunity to explore ways to get involved at Chapman before the fall semester even begins.

 First Generation Summer Bridge Program

 Are you the first member in your family to attend college?
-Our First Generation Summer Bridge Program will take place August 18th & 19th, 2013.
+Our First Generation Summer Bridge Program will take place August 24 and 25, 2014.
 This is an optional support program for first generation college students and their families at Chapman University.
 The program is run by staff and students who themselves are first generation.

 Peer Mentor Program

-Take advantage of the many involvement opportunities on and off campus!
-Student organizations, discounted ticket sales, civic engagement experiences, diversity and equity initiatives, and the Student Union are just a few of the ways students can become engaged members of the campus and surrounding communities!
-For additional information, please visit Facebook, our website www.chapman.edu/scl, or call 714/997–6761.
+Take advantage of the many involvement opportunities on and off campus.
+Student organizations, discounted ticket sales, civic engagement experiences, diversity and equity initiatives, the Argyros Forum Student Union and Julianne Argyros Fitness Center are just a few of the ways students can become engaged members of the campus and surrounding communities.
+For additional information, please visit www.chapman.edu/students, the student blog One University or call (714) 997–6761.

-There are over 100 registered student organizations on campus each year.
-Involvement in a student organization provides valuable leadership experience, the opportunity to meet other students with similar interests, and the ability to develop personal and professional skills.
-Use this link to browse the list of current student organizations, start an organization yourself, or try the student organization matching system to find an opportunity that’s right for you: www.chapman.edu/students/campus-life/clubs-organizations/index.aspx.
+Chapman has over 100 registered student organizations in the following categories: academic, civic engagement, diversity/cultural, honor societies, leisure, recreational and religious/spiritual.
+Involvement in a student organization provides valuable leadership experience, the opportunity to meet other students with similar interests and the ability to develop personal and professional skills.
+Use this link to browse the list of current student organizations, start an organization yourself or browse our student organizations to find an opportunity that is right for you: www.chapman.edu/students/campus-life/clubs-organizations/index.aspx.

 Student Civic Engagement

-Civic engagement initiatives provide high-impact, transformative learning opportunities designed to empower you for engagement in important issues affecting our local, national, and global communities.
-Whether you are new or familiar to the Orange County community, participation in civic engagement initiatives will lead to meaningful relationships with other Chapman students and members of the surrounding community working for positive change in our community.
-Awareness campaigns, one-day service projects, sustainability workshops, and international alternative break service trips are just a few of the avenues that are here to support your engagement and develop your leadership in social, political, and environmental issues.
-Civic engagement initiatives provide you with opportunities to enhance your knowledge, develop your efficacy, and inspire a lifelong commitment to informed and responsible global citizenship.
-Visit the following website for more information: www.chapman.edu/students/campus-life/civic-engagement/index.aspx.
+Civic engagement initiatives provide high--impact, transformative learning opportunities designed to empower you for engagement in important issues affecting our local, national and global communities.
+Whether you are new to or familiar with the Orange County community, participation in civic engagement initiatives will lead to meaningful relationships with other Chapman students and members of the surrounding community working for positive change.
+Awareness campaigns, one--day service projects, sustainability workshops and international alternative break service trips are just a few of the avenues that are here to support your engagement and develop your leadership in social, political and environmental issues.
+Civic engagement initiatives provide you with opportunities to enhance your knowledge, develop your efficacy and inspire a lifelong commitment to informed and responsible global citizenship.
+Visit the following Web site for more information: www.chapman.edu/civic.

 Diversity and Equity Initiatives

-Students may also find community in one of Chapman's many multicultural, social justice, spiritual or service organizations.
-Diversity and equity initiatives provide on-going dialogue and support for students who are exploring and defining their identity and culture.
-Programs and services are offered throughout the year to bring together the diverse perspectives, histories, and experiences that make a college campus a unique learning environment.
-During the academic year, you can participate in a variety of events and activities focused on diversity, equity, and global citizenship such as the Next Step Social Justice Retreat, Ubuntu Community Dialogue Circle, the Safe Space Program, Diversity Education Program, Diversity and Equity Awards and Graduation, and various workshops, gatherings and trainings.
-Visit the following website for more information: www.chapman.edu/students/campus-life/diversity-equity/index.aspx.
+Students may also find community in one of Chapman's many diversity, cultural, spiritual or service organizations.
+Diversity and equity initiatives provide on--going dialogue and support for students who are exploring and defining their identity and culture.
+Programs and services are offered throughout the year to bring together the diverse perspectives, histories and experiences that make a college campus a unique learning environment.
+During the academic year, you can participate in a variety of events and activities focused on diversity, equity and global citizenship such as the Next Step Social Justice Retreat, Breaking Ground Diversity Training Program, discussion groups like Stonewall for LGBTQI students and Sisterhood Circle for women of color, the Social Justice BBQ, Diversity and Equity Awards and Graduation and various workshops, spoken word events, film screenings and community gatherings.
+Visit the following Web site for more information: www.chapman.edu/students/campus-life/diversity-equity/index.aspx.

 The Argyros Forum Student Union is a common space where students of all backgrounds can come together as one Chapman community.
 Within the Student Union, students can participate in meetings, study, attend events or simply relax with friends in front of the fireplace.
-Three delicious dining venues – Jamba Juice, WOW Café, and Einstein’s Brothes Bagels are available.
-The Student Union houses programming throughout the year including fitness classes, live music, and the annual Chapman Jeopardy! event.
-Free services are also offered, including the iPad borrowing program and video game console check-out, which gives you access to the latest technology to complement your academic endeavors and provide entertainment between classes.
-Visit the following website for more information: www.chapman.edu/students/campus-life/student-union/index.aspx.
+Three delicious dining venues – Jamba Juice, WOW Café and Einstein’s Brothers Bagels are available.
+The Student Union houses programming throughout the year including free group fitness classes.
+Free services are also offered, including the iPad borrowing program and video game console check--out, which gives you access to the latest technology to complement your academic endeavors and provide entertainment between classes.
+Visit the following Web site for more information: www.chapman.edu/students/campus-life/student-union/index.aspx.

 The University Program Board's (UPB) responsibility is to provide entertainment and educational programming for the undergraduate student body in order to create a sense of community on campus and to enhance the overall student experience at Chapman.
-UPB hosts an array of events including traditional favorites such as Spring Sizzle and Welcome Week as well as group excursions, guest lectures, concerts, cultural events, and parties.
-UPB is led by its student Executive Board who is supported by a pool of student volunteers.
-Part of the Student Activities fee funds UPB activities.
+UPB hosts an array of events including traditional favorites such as Spring Sizzle and Welcome Week as well as group excursions, guest lectures, concerts, cultural events and parties.
+UPB is led by its student Executive Board who is supported by a pool of enthusiastic UPB committee members.
+Part of the student activities fee funds UPB activities.
+Visit the following Web site for more information: www.chapman.edu/students/life/program-board/index.aspx.

 PEER stands for Proactive Education Encouraging Responsibility.
-This department provides students with information regarding alcohol and substance abuse, sexual assault prevention, communication and life skills, conflict resolution, STD prevention (including HIV/AIDS), stress reduction, and other related mental, physical, and social health issues.
+This department provides students with information regarding alcohol and substance abuse, sexual assault prevention, communication and life skills, conflict resolution, STD prevention (including HIV/AIDS), stress reduction and other related mental, physical and social health issues.
 It also provides programming opportunities for students in many of these areas.
-This department is responsible for the educational component of The Healthy Panther Initiative, ChoicepointsLite.
+This department is responsible for the educational component of The Healthy Panther Initiative and ChoicepointsLite.

-The primary role of the Office of Public Safety is to provide a safe working and learning environment for students, faculty, and staff.
-The office operates 24 hours a day, seven days a week, and provides a variety of services: safety and emergency preparedness consultation, lost and found, operation safe–ride, property identification, vehicle registration, and bicycle registration.
-The Office of Public Safety requires that all vehicles and bicycles on campus be registered.
-All registrations are processed through the office of Public Safety.
-For more information, please stop by the office, or call 714/997–6763, or log onto the website at www.chapman.edu/publicsafety.
+The primary role of the Office of Public Safety is to provide a safe working and learning environment for students, faculty and staff.
+The office operates 24 hours a day, seven days a week and provides a variety of services: safety and emergency preparedness consultation, lost and found, operation safe–ride, property identification, vehicle registration and bicycle registration.
+The Office of Public Safety requires that all vehicles and bicycles on campus be registered and all registrations are processed through this office.
+For more information, please stop by the office or call (714) 997–6763 or log onto the Web site at www.chapman.edu/publicsafety.
 The Office of Public Safety is located at 418 North Glassell.

 Provides part–time on–campus job opportunities for federal work study and non–work study students.